-Tenure and promotion in the professorial ranks will be granted only to persons who demonstrate excellence in academic and scholarly achievement.
-Performance is evaluated specifically in the areas of teaching and learning, research/scholarly activity, and service.
+Tenure for faculty with tenure-earning appointments and promotion in the professorial ranks will be granted only to persons who demonstrate excellence in scholarly and academic achievement.
+Performance is evaluated specifically in the areas of teaching/instructional effort toward student learning, research/scholarly activity, and service.

 The departments and schools of CBCS shall define criteria for tenure and promotion according to the standards of their respective fields and disciplines, with specific expectations for types and levels of achievement and how they will be measured and documented.
 Departments and schools in CBCS may specify more stringent standards than those articulated herein but may not specify less stringent standards.
 The standards/guidelines of departments and schools must appear in a document that is readily available in print, in electronic media, and on the web to all members of the department/school.
+The CBCS T & P guidelines recognize and value contributions that support USF's strategic priorities.